thoughtworks-jumpstart/jumpstart/javascript/node-and-npm/es6-module-system.md

 The support on ES6 modules is currently [an experimental feature](https://nodejs.org/api/esm.html).
 However, in order to use ES6 modules in your codes, you have to change your file extension to `.mjs` so that Node is aware the module is written using ES6 modules.
 Some descriptions of the current status can be found [here](https://github.com/nodejs/node-eps/blob/master/002-es-modules.md)

-For Node.js applications, you have two choices:
+To run JavaScript applications on NodeJS platform, you have three choices:

 1. Use the CommonJS syntax \(`const a = require('a')`\), or
+2. Use ES6 module syntax in your JavaScript code and use [babel plugin](https://babeljs.io/docs/en/babel-plugin-transform-es2015-modules-commonjs) to transpile the codes into CommonJS module syntax and run it on NodeJS platform.
-2. Use `babel-node` command to run your codes (which uses ES6 module system)
+3. Use `babel-node` command to run your codes written in ES6 module system

-   `babel` in our project, do the following:
+For the last choice using 'babel-node', you need to do the following:

    * `npm install babel-cli babel-preset-es2015`
    * replace the `start` script in `package.json` to use: `babel-node --presets es2015 app.js` \(instead of `node app.js`\)

 See example: [https://github.com/thoughtworks-jumpstart/basic-es6-template/](https://github.com/thoughtworks-jumpstart/basic-es6-template/)

-However, the documentation for [babel-node](https://babeljs.io/docs/en/babel-node) says "Not meant for production use".
-For now, we should still stay with the CommonJS module system when we develop applications running on NodeJS.
+However, the documentation for [babel-node](https://babeljs.io/docs/en/babel-node) says it's "not meant for production use".

+For now, to keep it simple, we should still stay with the CommonJS module system when we develop applications running on NodeJS.

 ## Resources